 Treatment options for central sleep apnoea

 It can be challenging to treat patients with CSA, who often experience fewer or different symptoms than OSA patients.
-Adaptive servo-ventilation, as delivered by the AirCurve 10 CS PaceWave, is an appropriate choice for treating most of these more complex patients.*
+Adaptive servo-ventilation, as delivered by the AirCurve 10 CS PaceWave, is an appropriate choice for treating most of these more complex patients.* TE-CSA and CompSA2,3 refer to the same clinical condition.

 Central sleep apnoea treatment options